Profitability ratios: what they are and how to calculate them

 The main return ratios include:

-• return on assets (ROA): measures how efficiently you use assets to generate profit
+- return on assets (ROA): how efficiently you use assets to generate profit

-• return on equity (ROE): measures the return you're earning on your ownership stake
+- return on equity (ROE): the return you're earning on your ownership stake

-• return on invested capital (ROIC): measures how well new investments generate returns
+- return on invested capital (ROIC): how well new investments generate returns

 Gross profit margin

-Gross profit margin shows the percentage of revenue remaining after you subtract the direct costs of producing your goods or services.
-This metric reveals whether your pricing covers production costs and leaves enough to fund operations.
+Gross profit margin is the percentage of revenue remaining after you subtract the direct costs of producing your goods or services.
+It reveals whether your pricing covers production costs and leaves enough to fund your operations.
 Learn more about gross profit margin.

 Your gross margin needs to be high enough to cover general expenses like rent, utilities, payroll, marketing, and insurance.
 If it's too thin, you'll struggle to stay profitable even with strong sales.
 Direct costs are also known as cost of goods sold.